wp-plugins/wp-symposium-pro/readme.txt

 You may then want to add your new WordPress pages to your site menu via Appearance->Menus.

+An online book is available via http://www.wpsymposiumpro.com/book that covers all topics from beginner to expert.

 To manually install, download the ZIP file, extract contents and place in wp_content/wp-symposium-pro folder.

 == Frequently Asked Questions ==